Reco1I/Reco1I/README.md

 👋 Hello, I'm Gerónimo.

-I'm a computer science student at the University of Buenos Aires working at the National Institute of Industrial Technology as a software developer.
+I'm a computer science student at the University of Buenos Aires, currently working at the National Institute of Industrial Technology as a software developer.

 ## Skills